Jubilee in the Catholic Church: 15th century

+16th to 17th centuries

-The ninth jubilee was solemnly opened on December 24, 1524, by Pope Clement VII, at a time when symptoms of the great crises which would soon tear the Church apart were already present, with the Protestant Reformation.
+The ninth jubilee was solemnly opened on 24 December 1524, by Pope Clement VII, at a time when symptoms of the great crises which would soon tear the Church apart were already present, with the Protestant Reformation.
 The 1550 Jubilee was proclaimed by Pope Paul III, but Pope Julius III actually opened it.
 In 1575, in the time of Pope Gregory XIII, as many as 300,000 people came to Rome from all over Europe.
 The following Holy Year was proclaimed by Pope Clement VIII in 1600.

 In 1625, Pope Urban VIII opened the ceremonial doors for the jubilee year.
 However, the number of pilgrims was lower than expected due to the wars in northern Italy, so the Pope suspended the declaration of indulgences outside Rome in an attempt to lure the faithful to the city.
 He then went on to declare a universal or extraordinary jubilee in 1628 to pray for peace.
-This was repeated the next year in 1629, and brought undoubted material benefits to the city.
+This was repeated the next year in 1629, bringing material benefits to the city.
 Finally, Innocent X oversaw the last of his jubilees in 1650.
+Pope Clement X presided over that of 1675 and Pope Clement XI over that of 1700.